bakkeby/dwm-flexipatch/README.md

    - [scratchpad_alt_1](https://github.com/GasparVardanyan/dwm-scratchpad)
       - this alternative patch enables a scratchpad feature in dwm similar to the scratchpad feature in i3wm

+   - seamless_restart
+      - allows for selected layout, assigned tags, etc. to be persisted across restarts

    - [selfrestart](https://dwm.suckless.org/patches/selfrestart/)
       - restart dwm without the unnecessary dependency of an external script